Slim Wilson: TV career

 In 1955, Wilson became a featured cast member on Ozark Jubilee for its nearly six-year run on ABC-TV, and was also a fill-in host for Red Foley.
 He was a versatile performer on the show, serving as the front man for both the Tall Timber Trio (sometimes known as the Tall Timber Boys), then made up of Herschel "Speedy" Haworth, White, and "Doc" Martin (steel guitar); and the Jubilee Band, composed of Haworth, Martin, White, Johnny Gailey (drums), Paul Mitchell (piano) and Zed Tennis (fiddle).
 He and Rutledge also teamed up again as Flash and Whistler.
-On the November 7, 1959 show, Wilson sang "Let's Go to Church" as a duet with Patsy Cline.
+On the November 7, 1959, show, Wilson sang "Let's Go to Church" as a duet with Patsy Cline.
 In the summer of 1955, he hosted his own ABC program, Talent Varieties.
 Wilson also appeared on NBC-TV’s Five Star Jubilee in 1961, and performed with the Tall Timber Trio on NBC-TV's Today on the Farm from 1960–61.

-He hosted The Slim Wilson Show from the studios of Springfield’s KYTV-TV from 1964–1975.
+He hosted The Slim Wilson Show from the studios of Springfield’s KYTV-TV from 1964 to 1975.
 The hour-long country music variety series aired on Saturdays from 6–7 p.m.
 CT and featured The Tall Timber Trio, joined by Roger Blevins (steel guitar) and Buster Fellows (fiddle) to comprise the Tall Timber Band; The Goodwill Family; and the Promenaders square dancing group with their caller, L.D.
 Keller.
 Haworth’s daughter, Shirley Jean, also appeared, along with other local entertainers.
 By 1966 it was telecast in color.

 In July 1967, Country Music Carousel featuring Wilson was videotaped at KYTV, produced by Hal Smith Television Programs of Nashville, Tennessee.
 Sixteen 30-minute shows were taped in two nights; the program was unsuccessful.

 Wilson had a small role as Man No. 1 in the "Silver Dollar City Fair" episode of The Beverly Hillbillies on CBS-TV, first aired on October 8, 1969.

 Personal and death

 Slim and Ada Wilson had one son, John Wesley Wilson, who was also a musician.
 Wilson enjoyed bowling, fishing and quail hunting and traveled to South Dakota annually in the 1960s to hunt pheasant.
 He owned a cabin on Table Rock Lake.

-Wilson died July 15, 1990 in Springfield (a day after his 80th birthday) and is buried in Eastlawn Cemetery there.
+Wilson died July 15, 1990, in Springfield (a day after his 80th birthday) and is buried in Eastlawn Cemetery there.